One world champion. Eight weight divisions.

 If a boxer is content with winning only an alphabet title, that is their choice, but there is a big difference between being an alphabet title-holder and a WORLD champion.
 For example, during 2007, Arthur Abraham of Germany held the IBF middleweight title; he was not a world champion as he had no lineal claim or had defeated any of his alphabet counterparts, therefore he just had the IBF title, nothing more.
 At the same time, Jermain Taylor of the USA and his successor, Kelly Pavlik, also of the USA, had the genuine world title.
 They had the WBC and WBO titles too, but more importantly they had the lineal claim.
 There is a clear distinction between Abraham and both Taylor and Pavlik.

 Another point worth highlighting is that the genuine world champion may not automatically be the best fighter in the division.
 The questions of “Who is the best?” and “Who is the real champ?” can have a different answer.
-A perfect example of this is in the heavyweight division in the mid-1980’s, in which Mike Tyson collected the WBC, WBA and IBF titles, but this did not result in him becoming the legitimate world champion.
+A perfect example of this is in the heavyweight division in the mid-1980’s, in which Mike Tyson collected the WBC, WBA and IBF titles during 1986 and 1987, but this did not result in him becoming the legitimate world champion.
 That designation belonged to Michael Spinks.

 Spinks had previously held the IBF title but had been needlessly stripped of it for failing to defend against fellow American Tony Tucker.
 At the time, Tucker was a decent contender but no one was beating the drums for a Spinks-Tucker showdown, in which Spinks would make $750,000 for the fight.
 However, he could make far more money and greatly enhance his reputation in a much more lucrative bout with the charismatic, hard-punching Gerry Cooney, and that was the option he chose.
 His purse for the Cooney clash was $5 million.